Caregiver: Responding to dementia

-People with dementia are likely to lose memories and cognitive skill.
+People with dementia are likely to lose memories and cognitive skills.
 Drugs such as donepezil and memantine can slow the loss of function but the benefits to the patient's quality of life are few and in some cases there may not be any.
 Such drugs also have many undesirable side effects.
 Before using these drugs, the caregiver should discuss and consider treatment goals for the patient.
 If the drugs are used, then after twelve weeks, if the caregiver finds that goals are not being met, then use of the drugs should be discontinued.

 People with dementia are likely to have difficulty eating and swallowing.
 Sometimes feeding tubes are used to give food to people with dementia, especially when they are in the hospital or a nursing home.
 While feeding tubes can help people gain weight, they carry risks including bleeding, infection, pressure ulcers, and nausea.
 Whenever possible, use assisted feeding in preference.
 Besides being a safer alternative to the feeding tube, it creates an opportunity for social interaction which can also be comforting to the person being fed.

 In many cases, people with dementia will begin to wander and become lost.
 GPS tracking devices can be used in these situations.
 Such devices provide an extra layer of security, allowing family members and caregivers to quickly locate the person if they become lost.
 However, these devices can be expensive, so it is important to research the different options available before making a purchase.
 GPS tracking can also raise ethical issues such as privacy and autonomy, so it is important to consider all sides before deciding if this is the right option for a particular person.